Video tutorial of the mask removal skill:

-As a Scuba diving instructor working in Gran Canaria the skill that my students require the most practice with is clearing water from the mask.
-Don’t worry we have all been there, especially myself.
-During my Open Water course, the skill I could not master was removing and replacing my scuba diving mask underwater.
+During my Open Water course, the skill I could not master was removing and replacing my scuba diving mask.
 The more I practiced the skill the more frustrated I became and the more I began to panic.
 Even thinking about completing the skill would fill me with dread.
 This happened until I took a step back and started from the basics, which I will share with you today.

-But do not worry, with some practice, patience and our top tips to master clearing the mask you will be clearing your mask in no time!
+But do not worry, with some practice, patience and our top tips you will be clearing your mask in no time!

-- Have your feet on the ground and don’t put the mask on your face.
+- Have your feet on the ground and don’t put your mask on your face.

 - Using a snorkel place your face into the water.

-- Continue using the snorkel but this time don’t hold your nose.
+- Continue using the snorkel but this time don’t pinch your nose.

 - Practice this a few times and once you feel comfortable you can even go for a swim only using the snorkel.

-- Now put your regulator in your mouth, and put your face into the water.
+- Now put your regulator in your mouth, and place your face into the water.

-- Pinch Your nose to prevent any bubbles from entering the nose.
+- Pinch your nose to prevent any bubbles from entering your nose.

-- Now put your face back into the water without your mask and breathe from the regulator without holding your nose.
-This will get you used to the sensation of the bubbles from the regulator entering the nose.
+- Now put your face back into the water and breathe from the regulator without holding your nose.
+This will get you used to the sensation of the bubbles from the regulator entering your nose.

-- Remember to breathe nice and deep and really concentrate on the task of breathing.
-We recommend practicing these techniques for two minutes each time.
+- We recommend practicing these techniques for two minutes each time.

 - Remember to keep breathing in and out of your mouth to relax yourself and allow water to enter the mask.